We’ve been using the IVO Water Purifier for almost a year now, so I already have a solid opinion on it.

 In the thick of the pandemic last year, we also went through a really big storm.
-It made us realize how much of a hassle and dangerous it would be to go out and pick up mineral water from local refilling stations.
-(It would be just as dangerous if we were to have it delivered.)
+It made us realize how much of a hassle and danger it would be to go out and pick up mineral water from local refilling stations.
+(It would be just as dangerous for the delivery guy if we were to have it delivered.)
 So we looked into at-home water purifiers and chanced upon the IVO Water Purifier set (SB151), which at the time retailed for P1,980 (it’s now priced at P1,870).

 What is it?